Photos Show Hurricane Dorian Damage In The Bahamas

 Ramon Espinosa/AP

-As images from the island chains show, the slow-moving hurricane brought strong winds, heavy rain, and a life-threatening storm surge to the Bahamas, inundating homes and entire villages with water.
+As images from the island chains show, the slow-moving hurricane brought strong winds, heavy rain and a life-threatening storm surge to the Bahamas, inundating homes and entire villages with water.

 National Hurricane Center Director Ken Graham says Dorian is "still hovering right off the shore" of Florida, with maximum sustained winds of 105 mph.
 Graham says that by early Thursday morning Dorian will be "right off the Georgia [and] South Carolina coast."